SolidLink95/Models-Resource-Blender-Importer/README.md

 ### Usage

 Addon requires Internet connection to work, since all fields are filled dynamically from the site.
 Wait until all fields fill by themselves, select platform, letter, game, section, model, download it and hit import.

+Addon uses multithreading, so Blender does not freeze during downloading assets and querying `models-resource` site

 ### Uninstalling